Mathematics here at Brickhouse

 Mathematics is taught daily and covers a wide range of topics including:

-To support the teaching of mathematics at Brickhouse, we use the following resources to help us:
+To support the teaching of mathematics at Brickhouse, we use the following resources to help us if we need supplementary resources to further narrow any gaps not covered by Maths Mastery:

 Rising Stars Picture Maths